uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/analyze-data.md

 Now the gen3-client should be ready to use in the JupyterHub terminal.

 Other required files, like the `credentials.json` file which contains API keys needed to configure a profile or a download `manifest.json` file can be uploaded to the workspace by clicking on the “Upload” button or by dragging and dropping into the ‘Files’ tab.
 Text can also be pasted into a file by clicking “New”, then choosing “Text File”.
 Filenames can be changed by clicking the checkbox next to the file and then clicking the “Rename” button that appears.

+![GIF demonstrating how to upload files into workspace][gif upload credentials]

 Example:
 ```